Team612/CodeConventions/C_LANGUAGE_CONVENTIONS.md

 constant member variables, so using it consistently helps prevent errors.

 #### Default Constructors
-It is preferable that default constructors are labeled as such:
+Default constructors should be labeled as such:

     class Foo {
     public:
         Foo() = default;
     }

+Default constructors are required and must be defined for all classes, excluding Command-based classes.

 #### Deconstructors
-Unless the deconstructor is actually being used, it is preferable to define them as unimplemented virtual methods or to not define them at all.
+Unless the deconstructor is being used for a valid reason, they should not be defined.
+If necessary, an unimplemented virtual deconstructor can be used.

     class Foo {
     public: